-There aren’t just too many games to play, there are too many GREAT games to play – it will be impossible to play even half of the quality titles released in 2017.
+There aren’t just too many games to play, there are too many GREAT games to play – it will be impossible to play even half of the quality titles released in a gaming year.

 Sales will be your worst nightmare, preying on your desire to play these great games.
 Steam, GOG, Humble, PlayStation Store, and so on – they are all engineered to persuade you to part with your hard earned cash, offering ridiculously low prices for AAA titles.